PF

 Instructions

-6. 6Place the salad greens in a large bowl.
-Add the butternut squash, bacon, chicken, eggs, and apple.
-Drizzle with the dressing, toss gently to coat.
-Scatter the avocado, cranberries, goat cheese, and pepitas over the top.
-Enjoy!
+6. 6Place the romaine lettuce in a large mixing bowl.
+Add the butternut squash, bacon, chicken, hard-boiled eggs, and diced apple.

 Nutrition — Per Serving